Repeat after me: these are NOT pazcki (say “POONCH-key”).

 Place the dough in a lightly greased bowl or 8-cup measure; cover it, and let it rise for 1 hour.
 It’ll barely show any signs of life; that’s OK.

 Gently deflate the dough, and let it rise again until it’s quite puffy, about 1 hour.

 Gently deflate the dough, and transfer it to a lightly greased or lightly floured work surface.
 Roll it into a 3/8″ to 1/2″-thick circle.

 Cut the circle into 2 1/2″ rounds; each will weigh about 1 1/4 ounces.

 Again, they won’t seem to rise much (bottom, left); that’s OK.

-Towards the end of the rising time, preheat the oven to 375°F. Brush the buns with melted butter.
+Towards the end of the rising time, preheat the oven to 375°F. Melt 4 tablespoons of butter.
+Brush the buns with the melted butter.

 Bake them for 13 to 15 minutes, until they’re a light golden brown.